adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-ios330.md

 Before Adapty iOS SDK 3.3.0, the product object always included offers, regardless of whether the user was eligible.
 You had to manually check eligibility before using the offer.

 Now, the product object only includes an offer if the user is eligible.
-This means you no longer need to check eligibility—if an offer is present, the user is eligible.
+This means you no longer need to check eligibility — if an offer is present, the user is eligible.

 If you still want to view offers for users who are not eligible, refer to `sk1Product` and `sk2Product`.